watson-intu/self-docs/installation/running.md

 3. Selct your Organization and Group
 4. Click **Get Credentials**
 5. Copy the json displayed
+6. If there is a `config.json` file present, delete its current contents
+7. If there is no `config.json` file present, create a file and name it `config.json`
-6. In your `config.json` file, paste the copied credentials
+8. In your `config.json` file, paste the copied credentials
-7. Save your updated `config.json`
+9. Save your updated `config.json`